mahdi-yousef/ROS2_Turtlebot3/02-turtlebot3_nodes/README.md

 ```bash
 ros2 launch turtlebot3_cartographer cartographer.launch.py use_sim_time:=true
 ```
-driving to build a map, saving it, and the tuned config used for the warehouse environment is covered in
-[`03-slam and navigation`](../03-slam%20and%20navigation/).
+driving to build a map, saving it  is covered in [`03-slam and navigation`](../03-slam%20and%20navigation/).

 ### `turtlebot3_navigation2`